Feast of the Blessed Sacrament: Traditions

 A traditional Mass is held in honor of the Blessed Sacrament at Our Lady of Immaculate Conception Church, but most people come for the parade, live music, folk dancing, kids activities, amusement park rides, and food and drink.
 The Feast also has Madeira wine imported in casks from Madeira through an agreement with the Madeiran government.

 Food

-Escabeche de atum, carne de espeto, linguiça, bacalhau, and carne de vinha d'alhos are some of the popular dishes sold at the festival.
+Escabeche de atum, carne de espeto, linguiça, bacalhau and carne de vinha d'alhos are some of the popular dishes sold at the festival.

-Miscellaneous

-Governor of Massachusetts Charlie Baker described the event as an "all-time favorite" and lamented the cancellation of the 106th annual festival due to the COVID-19 pandemic.